GARCII/LeboncoinAlbumsTest/Readme.md

 ### Dependency injection with Hilt
 I used [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) library backed by Google, It was built on top of ```Dagger``` and inherit many benefits like runtime performance, compile time validation and faster build.
-Hilt provides a standardized way to manage dependency injection in particular Android with scoping component, extension for viewModels and tooling support.
+Hilt provides a standardized way to manage dependency injection in particular for ***Android*** with scoping component, extension for viewModels and tooling support.

 ### Display Images